 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Yes, the New York State Department of State (“DOS”) has consistently stated that a buyer always has a right to be represented in a real estate transaction and the listing broker must always honor this right.
-The DOS has stated that “any such denial will be construed as a violation of the listing broker’s duty to deal honestly, fairly and in good faith with the buyer.”
+Yes, the New York State Department of State (“DOS”) has consistently stated that a buyer has a right to get representation in a real estate transaction.
+The listing broker must always honor this right.
+The DOS has declared that.

-No, doing so would still amount to a violation of the listing broker’s duty to deal honestly, fairly and in good faith with the buyer even though the listing broker was following the seller’s instructions.
-According to the DOS, “If a seller chooses to use the services of a real estate broker, the seller must do so with the understanding that the broker cannot refuse to cooperate with real estate brokers who represent buyers.”
+“Assuming a seller chooses to use the services of a real estate broker.
+The seller must do so with the understanding that the broker cannot refuse to cooperate with real estate brokers who represent buyers.”

-There is no specific definition of “procuring cause.”
-However, case law suggests that in order to be considered the procuring cause, a real estate broker must show a “direct and proximate link between the bare introduction of the buyer and seller and the consummation [of a sale].”
-In other words, a REBNY member must bring together a meeting of the minds between the buyer and seller and show that he or she generated a chain of circumstances which led to the sale.
-The ultimate determination of whether or not the REBNY member procured the buyer remains a fact-sensitive inquiry that turns on the specific facts and circumstances of each case.
+In other words, a REBNY member must bring together a meeting of the minds between buyer and seller.
+He must show that he generated a chain of circumstances that led to the sale.
+The ultimate determination of whether or not the REBNY member procured the buyer remains a fact-sensitive inquiry.
+This judgment turns on the specific facts and circumstances of each case.

-Yes, absent an exclusive representation agreement, a buyer may switch real estate brokers at any time during a transaction.
-A Buyers Broker Agreement details who represents he buyer.
-Once you sign a buyer’s agent agreement, you are legally obligated to work with that agent.
+Yes.
+In the absence of an exclusive representation agreement, a buyer may switch real estate buyer’s broker NYC at any time during a transaction—a buyer’s Broker Agreement details who represents the buyer.
+Once you sign a buyer’s agent agreement, you become legally obligated to work with that agent.
 Therefore, the buyer’s decision to change brokers does not necessarily dictate which broker remains the buyer’s procuring cause.
 An exclusive buyer’s broker agreement in NYC remains rare.